philc/book-notes/relentless - tim grover.md

   * "When someone else says you've failed, what they really mean is 'if that were me, I would feel like a failure.'
 Well, that guy's not you, and he's obviously not a Cleaner, because Cleaners don't recognize failure."
-  * "A Cleaner never sees failure because to him, it' snever over.
-If something doesn't go as planned, he insticively looks for options to make things work a different way.
-He doesn't feel embarrassed or ashamed, he doesn't blame anyone else, and he doesn't care what anyone else says about his istuation.
-It's never the end, it's neve rover.
+  * "A Cleaner never sees failure because to him, it's never over.
+If something doesn't go as planned, he instinctively looks for options to make things work a different way.
+He doesn't feel embarrassed or ashamed, he doesn't blame anyone else, and he doesn't care what anyone else says about his situation.
+It's never the end, it's never over.
 And he knows, without a doubt, that whatever happens, he'll find a way to come out on top.
 If you ever find me and a bear wrestling in the woods, help the bear."
   * Don't try; act.
 And keep acting, with different tactics and from different directions, until you've mastered the situation.
   * Being able to sensibly change directions is a great strength for the tenacious.
 Being inflexible is weak.
 * You don't celebrate your achievements because you always want more (chap 13)
   * After a win, get back to work: "there's always more work to do.
-And more to provde.
+And more to prove.
 Always more to prove."
   * What's driving us? that electrifying, powerful surge of satisfaction when we complete the job.